-A Path to Improved Police-Community Relationships
+A Path to Enhanced Police-Community Relationships

 Photo credit: Reggie Allen